 Katy's passion for education and opportunity started early.
 Katy grew up in the Ridgewood neighborhood of Queens where her academic achievements distinguished her among her peers.
 "As smart as you may be, what goes on in your neighborhood still affects you," she says about growing up in Ridgewood.

 Her experience with Prep for Prep, a program that identifies New York City's most promising students of color and equips them with the tools necessary to get into private schools, enriched her academically and sparked in her a desire to help other students succeed.
-Armed with a passion to mentor younger kids, Katy launched her journey as a READ tutor at a school in Bushwick, Brooklyn.
-She worked there for two years during the summer and school year before being promoted to Lead Tutor.
+Armed with a passion to mentor younger kids, Katy launched her journey as a READ Teen Leader at a school in Bushwick, Brooklyn.
+She worked there for two years during the summer and school year before being promoted to Senior Teen Leader.

 "At the time, I didn't really have an idea how much being a READ tutor would actually affect my career path."
 Working for READ sparked an interest in education and literacy for Katy that continued through college and her career.